 Diatomaceous earth consists of 150 million-year-old single-celled organisms with a skeleton made up of nearly 100% silica and 15 other trace elements.
 When viewed under a microscope, it resembles shards of glass.

 Due to its structure, diatomaceous earth has a remarkable ability to absorb moisture, thus having a drying effect on its surroundings.
-It is used both as a dietary supplement and in animal enclosures.
-Both the animals' fur and the enclosures can be treated with it.
+It is used both on terraces and in animal enclosures.

 Applying Diatomaceous Earth